Kaavviya/intern-connect/README.md

 # intern-connect
-Develop a comprehensive Internship Management System (IMS) catering to students seeking internships, allowing them to input vital details such as company name, address, internship duration, mode (remote/on-site), and stipend amount.
+To develop a comprehensive Internship Management System (IMS) catering to students seeking internships, allowing them to input vital details such as company name, address, internship duration, mode (remote/on-site), and stipend amount.